Simple Baselines for Image Restoration: Experiments

 \subsubsection{RGB Image Denoising}

-We compare the RGB Image Denoising results with other SOTA methods on SIDD, as shown in Table~\ref{tab:SOTAs-on-SIDD}.
-Our proposed baseline and its simplified version NAFNet, exceed the previous best result Restormer 0.28 dB with only a fraction of its computational cost, as shown in Figure 1.
+We compare the RGB Image Denoising results with other SOTA methods on SIDD, show in Table~\ref{tab:SOTAs-on-SIDD}.
+Baseline and its simplified version NAFNet, exceed the previous best result Restormer 0.28 dB with only a fraction of its computational cost, as shown in Figure 1.
 The qualitative results are shown in Figure~\ref{fig:visual-sidd}.
 Our proposed baselines can restore more fine details compared to other methods.
+Moreover, we achieve SOTA result (40.15 dB) on the \href{https://www.eecs.yorku.ca/~kamel/sidd/benchmark.php}{online benchmark}, exceed previous top-ranked methods 0.23 dB.